janghl/Database-Systems/doc/README.md

 **Doc folder**
+All useful documentation for our project is contained in here, such as the project proposal, diagrams, and relational schema.

 **NOTE: All changes as required by PT1 Stage 2 have been made for the previous stages.**
 Data Source (REALNESS) changes: